 When life gives you lemons, ask for black mold instead

-Industrial food ingenuity has made it so that citric acid can be created from Aspergillus niger—the common black mold found in houses which, in abundance, poses health risks to humans from spore inhalation.
+Industrial food ingenuity has made it so that citric acid can be created from Aspergillus niger, a common black mold.
+You’ve likely heard of how dangerous black mold is.
+There are several strains of Aspergillus that, if inhaled, can cause severe sickness or death.
+This particular strain of Aspergillus (niger) is not as lethal as others, however, in people who are weak or have impaired immune function, Aspergillus niger has been found to pose serious health risks from spore inhalation.
 Although citric acid can be obtained from lemon or pineapple juice, producing citric acid from A. niger is a far less expensive process.

 Don’t forget to feed the black mold